15 min read

 Elite athletes share psychological traits that affect how they love:

+High pain tolerance paired with emotional guardedness.
 Athletes train themselves to push through physical discomfort.
 This often translates to emotional suppression; they're good at enduring, not always good at feeling.

 Writing application: Your athlete protagonist might tolerate physical intimacy while struggling with emotional vulnerability.
 The arc is learning that love requires surrender, not endurance.

+Identity fusion with career.
 For many elite athletes, "who I am" and "what I do" are inseparable.
 A threat to career feels like a threat to self.

 Writing application: Career setbacks (injury, trade, retirement) should trigger identity crises.
 The romance doesn't just provide comfort; it helps the protagonist reconstruct who they are beyond their sport.

+Hypercompetence in one domain, normalcy in others.
 Elite athletes are extraordinary at their sport and often surprisingly ordinary elsewhere.
 This creates vulnerability; they're used to being the best, but relationships don't work like sports.

 Writing application: Let your athlete be awkward, wrong, or lost in the relationship.
 Their expertise doesn't transfer.
 This levels the playing field with a competent heroine.

+Team-first mentality.
 Team sports require subordinating individual needs to group success.
 This creates conflict when romantic needs compete with team obligations.

 Writing application: Create situations where protecting the relationship conflicts with protecting the team.
 Make both choices defensible.
 The drama comes from impossible choices, not obvious ones.

-Building Non-Athlete Characters Who Match Them
+How Do You Build Non-Athlete Characters Who Match Them?

-The Thin Ice series uses this pattern:
+The Ice and Instinct series uses this pattern:

 - Unassisted: Elite athlete paired with elite medical professional